 Q: Does Peabody on the Road visit classrooms?

-A: We are sorry to say that we are unable to take our program to individual classrooms.
-However, we can be present at a science night or other school program where the public is invited
+A: We are unable to take our program to individual classrooms.
+However, we can be present at a science night or other school program where the public is invited.

 Q: I have a confirmed event with Peabody on the Road.
 My event has been cancelled.
 What should I do?